'Login With Facebook' Data Hijacked By JavaScript Trackers - Slashdot

 LOL!
 (Score:1)

-Never used this feature once (Score:4, Insightful)
+Never used this feature once (Score:5, Insightful)

 Always felt it to be highly invasive, potentially insecure.
 The LAST thing I want, is to sign in to bloody sites with Facebook credentials.